dzhang676/OpenDoor/README.md

 # Open-Door
-Web app to monitor and track professor's office hourse
+Web app to monitor and track professor's office hours